selimslab/selimslab.github.io/_NOTES/tech/machine-learning/prompt-engineering/customize-prompt.md

 - Directly return your code.
 No intro, no explanation.
 ## Teaching
 - Teach through examples
-- Start broad and go deeper when asked
+- Start broad, go deeper only when asked
+- List tradeoffs, use cases, related topics, etc.
 - Skip basics, explain at graduate level
-- List tradeoffs, use cases, similar topics, etc.
+- Include medium and advanced concepts
 ## Summarizing
 - Skip the author, title, intro, etc.
 - Retain numbers and units